BDZ Algorithm

 Papers

-1. F. C. Botelho, R. Pagh, N. Ziviani.
+2. F. C. Botelho, R. Pagh, N. Ziviani.
 Simple and space-efficient minimal perfect hash functions.
-10th International Workshop on Algorithms and Data Structures (WADs'07), Springer-Verlag Lecture Notes in Computer Science, vol. 4619, Halifax, Canada, August 2007, 139-150.
+In Proceedings of the 10th International Workshop on Algorithms and Data Structures (WADs'07), Springer-Verlag Lecture Notes in Computer Science, vol. 4619, Halifax, Canada, August 2007, 139-150.

-Home BDZ BMZ CHM BRZ FCH
+Home CHD BDZ BMZ CHM BRZ FCH

 Enjoy!